Peak wilderness delights in Japan's Alps—for climbers, skiers, hikers and nature fans

 The ultimate snow-lover's getaway

-The world-famous winter resort of Hakuba offers stellar powder, dozens of runs, and beautiful scenery even during the off-season, with year-round accommodation.
+The world-famous winter resort of Hakuba offers stellar powder, around ten runs, and beautiful scenery even during the off-season, with year-round accommodation.

 The Central Alps